abstract image of a brain representing AI

 AI in Healthcare

-Though machine learning (ML) and artificial intelligence (AI) isn’t necessarily new – some sources state that the first machine learning debate dates back to the 1950s with Alan Turing’s work “Computing Machinery and Intelligence” – it has reached a point of sophistication and accessibility to have a deep impact on the way we do things, hospital operations included.
+Though machine learning (ML) and artificial intelligence (AI) isn’t necessarily new (machine learning debates date back to the 1950s with Alan Turing’s work “Computing Machinery and Intelligence”) it has reached a point of sophistication and accessibility to have a deep impact on the way we do things, hospital operations included.

 This inevitable revolution in healthcare is unfolding daily, as software engineers and business leaders find new ways to harness the power of this technology, but how will it manifest itself exactly?
 This blog intends to explore five of the many ways that AI could impact hospital operations.